Stylie777/SoftwareEngineeringL5/assignment/assignment/README.md

 python3 manage.py test
 ```

-This should be run everytime a change is made to ensure continued validation of the webpage and ensure there are no errors
+This should be run everytime a change is made to ensure continued validation of the webpage and ensure there are no errors.

 [online-webpage]: http://stylie777.pythonanywhere.com